isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Oct.rst

 	import findspark
 	findspark.init()

 And now we're ready to start coding our spark job.
+I have heavily borrowed from the examples above..

 .. code-blocks:: python

-	"""Run a linear regression using Apache Spark ML.
+	"""Run a logistic regression using Apache Spark ML.

 	In the following PySpark (Spark Python API) code, we take the following actions:

-	  * Load a previously created linear regression (BigQuery) input table into our Cloud Dataproc Spark cluster as an RDD (Resilient Distributed Dataset)
+	  * Load a previously created BigQuery input table into our Cloud Dataproc Spark cluster as an RDD (Resilient Distributed Dataset)
 	  * Transform the RDD into a Spark Dataframe